ravachol/kew/README.md

  * Display album covers as ASCII art or as a normal (blocky) image.
  * Creates a playlist automatically based on matched directory name
  * Control the player with previous, next and pause.
+ * A main playlist that you can add to by pressing 'a' when listening to any song.
+Load the playlist by running cue with no arguments.

 ## Quick Installation